Xfers/docs/source/index.md

 Write in to us at support@xfers.io to request for your Xfers Connect API Keys.
 You will provided with a pair of keys named `X-XFERS-APP-API-KEY` and `X-XFERS-APP-SECRET-KEY`.

-Xfers Connect expects the API key to be included in all API requests to the server in a header that looks like the following:
+Xfers Connect expects the API key to be included in the "Signup/login to Xfers" and "Get User API Token" process to look like the following:

 `X-XFERS-APP-API-KEY: Kx4EAd1DnsZkv3qXwps8AJ8jXCPsxPMHTAFLM2sKSyg`